cosmologicon/unifac/pyweek16/README.txt

 lib/websocket/LICENSE.txt for details.
 You can get it here: https://pypi.python.org/pypi/websocket-client/

+The following songs are by Kevin MacLeod (incompetech.com), available under a CC-BY license:
+Cephalopod
+Ice Flow
+Minima
+Space 1990

 The image "Sci-fi Girl" is by ElephantWindigo, available under a CC-BY-NC license here: http://elephantwendigo.deviantart.com/art/Sci-fi-girl-332007060